AswinBarath/100-days-of-code-challenge/README.md

 - Obtained knowledge on Thread pools
 - Engaged Executor Framework to perform tasks using spawned thread pools

-- Java Database Connectivity (JDBC) overview
+- Overview on Java Database Connectivity (JDBC)
-- Installation of MySQL for Java
+- Installed MySQL for Java
-- Connecting a Database using JDBC
+- Connected a database using JDBC

 ---